-Fidelis Cybersecurity was proud to support and participate in the 11th Annual Billington Cybersecurity Summit last week.
+Fidelis Security was proud to support and participate in the 11th Annual Billington Cybersecurity Summit last week.
 As we entered 2020, some critical issues faced Federal cybersecurity stakeholders.
 These issues include Detection and Response, Zero Trust, Artificial Intelligence and Machine Learning (AI/ML), Emerging Threats and a skills shortage in the Federal cybersecurity workforce (to name a few).
 These issues were only heightened by the COVID-19 global pandemic.

 A common thread throughout these topics discussed at Billington was the impact of the pandemic.
 But also, how Federal agencies have adjusted and continued to address these issues in “moving beyond the pandemic.”